objectmikael/Columbia-University-Fintech-2023/Module 1/Weekly Challenge - Case Study/README.md

 * What have been the major trends and innovations of this domain over the last 5–10 years?
 	- A spike in BNPL platforms
-		- Gen Z is likely to boost business and the BNPL space as they show an aversion towards excessive fees, interest and expensive credit cards. <sup>(6)</sup>
+		- Gen Z is likely to boost business in the BNPL space as they show an aversion towards excessive fees, interest and expensive credit cards. <sup>(6)</sup>
 	- E-Commerce Integration
 		- Many platforms have integrated BNPL payments options available at the point of checkout which contributed to the growth of online shopping. <sup>(6)</sup>
 	- Mergers and Aquisitions